CRO Strategy Beginner

 What is a customer journey map?

 A customer journey map is a visual representation of the stages a customer goes through when interacting with a business, documenting touchpoints, emotions, pain points, and opportunities at each stage.
-Journey maps are typically organized by stage (Awareness → Consideration → Decision → Retention) and show both what the customer is doing and what they're thinking and feeling at each point.
-In CRO, journey maps help identify which stage has the most friction and where optimization would have the largest impact.
+Journey maps are organized by stage (Awareness → Consideration → Decision → Retention) and capture both what the customer is doing and what they're thinking and feeling at each point.
+In CRO, journey maps help identify which stage has the most friction and where optimization would have the largest impact on the overall funnel.

 How is a customer journey different from a sales funnel?

-A sales funnel is a business-centric model that shows how prospects move toward conversion.
-A customer journey is customer-centric — it maps the experience from the customer's perspective, including all the channels they use, the emotions they feel, and the information they seek at each stage.
-The funnel looks at metrics (how many people are at each stage).
-The journey looks at motivations and friction (why people move forward or drop off).
-CRO uses both — funnel analytics to identify where to focus, journey mapping to understand why.
+A sales funnel is business-centric — it shows how prospects move toward conversion from the company's perspective, tracking metrics at each stage.
+A customer journey is customer-centric — it maps the experience from the customer's perspective, including all channels used, the emotions felt, and the information sought at each stage.
+The funnel asks 'how many people are at each stage?'
+The journey asks 'why do people move forward or drop off?'
+CRO uses both: funnel analytics to identify where to focus optimization, journey mapping to understand why.